Add a Data Provider to WASDI¶

 }

-The Wasdi format is a list of QueryResultViewModel objects.
-Basic info are:
+The WASDI format is a list of QueryResultViewModel objects.
+The basic information contained in those objects is:

-Properties is a dictionary filled with all the properties supported by the data provider.
-Can be seen with the “info” button in the client.
+The QueryResultViewModel object also contains a field properties, which is a dictionary filled with all the properties supported by the data provider.
+It can be seen with the “info” button in the client.

-Some Commonly used, and shown in the client, are:
+Some commonly used properties, shown in the client, are:

 static {